 Wake up to a full English, or continental options, and pancakes made to order.

 By evening, our chefs showcase their skills with daily specials cooked before your eyes.
-The Butcher’s Block, English deli counter and the pudding shop will not disappoint.
+The Butcher’s Block and the pudding shop will not disappoint.

 The Arden Café Bar & Restaurant

 Enjoy the two personalities of the Arden Cafe Bar & Restaurant.
 By day, a coffee bar.
 By night, it offers a contrast to the Evesham restaurant with floor to ceiling windows overlooking the rolling countryside.

 Open daily for coffee and cake from 10am and lunch is available 12pm – 4.30pm.
 Dinner reservations available from 6.30pm – 9.30pm.

 We wanted to pay tribute to the original designer of Studley Castle – Samuel Beazley.
 An architect, novelist, playwright and leading theatre architect of his time.

 Through the gastro-style menu there are timeless recipes, brought firmly into the 21st century, with modern twists.

 Reserve a table

 Once you’ve booked your break, My Warner Table is available for reservations in the Evesham Restaurant.